When a wee 11-year-old Drew Barrymore goes down to the woods one day…

 Hulk Rating: /10

 This blogathon was held by In the Good Old Days of Classic Hollywood.
 Other reviews with this cast include Drew Barrymore in ET The Extra-Terrestrial.
-Alan Scarfe starred in Columbo.
+Alan Scarfe starred in another episode of this Ray Bradbury series in The Wonderful Death of Dudley Stone and in Columbo.
 Michael Copeman starred in The Fly.